YizYah/neo-forgery/README.md

 I couldn't find any other straightforward way to mock the neo4j driver during unit tests.
 It needs to be super fast and simple to work with CI and TDD.

 # What
-A mock session generator (pronounced "neo-forgery").
+A mock session generator for neo4j.
 You set up the session info, which consists of query strings, param objects, and expected responses.

 You can pass it in as a parameter to a function to test instead of a real session.